dkokane0/Selenium-Hub-Grid-on-Docker-Compose/README.md

 Then run a simple command as given:

-1) This will create a selenium hub with a chrome node.
+1) This will create a selenium hub with a chrome node and firefox node.

          docker-compose up -d